Try a Tradition!

 But these aren’t the only ways to ring in the new year—many countries around the world have their own unique New Year’s traditions.
-Consider trying a few of the traditions below for your next New Year’s Eve celebration or see how many of these traditions you and your friends can do during the festivities!
+Consider trying a few of the traditions below for the next New Year’s Eve celebration or see how many of these traditions you and your friends can do during the festivities!

 How many grapes can you fit in your mouth?
 In Spain, the tradition is to try and put 12 grapes in your mouth when the New Year clock strokes ring.
 For each of the 12 strokes at midnight, you take a grape and hold it in your mouth.
 Hopefully you can fit all 12, because each grape is meant to represent a month of good luck!